fsharp/fsharp.org/mentorship/index.md

 ### What is the current status of the program?

 * The registrations for the 5th round are open, you can sign up [here](https://goo.gl/forms/ctcLlZCqWxjRHsgu1).
-* The round will start at the beginning of September 2018.
+* The registrations will close the 2nd of September 2018.

 Thanks for your patience, we will provide further information soon here and on twitter [@fsharporg](https://twitter.com/fsharporg).